Change (Japanese TV series): Plot

 Keita Asakura, an elementary school teacher who has no interest in politics, suddenly gets taken to the position of the Prime Minister.
 He is forced to campaign in the Fukuoka Prefecture for a seat in the House of Representatives for the Seiyu Party when his father and brother, both involved in Diet politics, die in a plane crash en route from Vietnam.
 Asakura wins the prefectural elections, and heads to Tokyo to take his father's place in the House.

 After being sworn in, Asakura is dubbed the "Prince of the Parliament" (kokukai ouji) by the news media.
-The current Prime Minister is embroiled in a sexual harassment scandal and resigns, leading Kanbaya, one of the most senior politicians in the Seiyu Party, to propose that Asakura run for the party's leadership.
+The current Prime Minister is embroiled in a sexual harassment scandal and resigns, leading Kanbayashi, one of the most senior politicians in the Seiyu Party, to propose that Asakura run for the party's leadership.
 This puts Asakara in the running for the premiership should the Seiyu Party win a majority in an upcoming general election.
 Nirasawa and Hikaru arrives in Tokyo from Fukuoka and stays over at his residence, in time becoming his trusted aides.

 One night, Asakura escapes from the Prime Minister's residence at night and goes to his parents' house, conducting research on the Yakushima affair with the help of Nirasawa and Hikaru.
 He promises Miyama that he will not neglect his official duties.
-Onoda, a senior Seiyu politician involved in the Yakushima affair, is asked by Kanbaya to dissuade Asakura's crusade against the dam.
+Onoda, a senior Seiyu politician involved in the Yakushima affair, is asked by Kanbayashi to dissuade Asakura's crusade against the dam.
 However, Onoda comes to respect Asakura and ultimately helps him.
 Asakura apologises to the public at a press conference and vows to compensate all those affected by the dam.